NLnetLabs/routinator/source/user-interface.rst

 Routinator doesn't just retrieve the ASN for a specific prefix, but it also fetches related information.
-In addition to validating the longest matching prefix (or exact match if this is what you selected), details can provided on less specific and more specific announcements seen in BGP, as well as other resources allocated to the same organisation.
+In addition to validating the longest matching prefix (or exact match if this is what you selected), details can be provided on less specific and more specific announcements seen in BGP, as well as other resources allocated to the same organisation.